torchmx.mx_tensor

 Arguments:

-str - target element dtype as a string to comply with torch.library.infer_schemablock_size
+data_hptorch.Tensor - high precision data tensor (dtype=torch.bfloat16)elem_dtype_namestr - target element dtype as a string to comply with torch.library.infer_schemablock_sizeint - block size

 Returns: